-Protect Fish and their Habitats
+Protect Fish and Their Habitats

-Licenses & Fees
+Licenses and Fees

 A valid Colorado fishing license is required for all persons 16 years of age or older to fish in Rocky Mountain National Park.
 No other permit is necessary; however, special regulations exist.
 It is your responsibility to know and obey them.